12 Best London Food Markets

 • Horn Ok Please – I’m guessing this name has a lot to do with hectic Indian driving standards.
 The food is just as authentic to India – veggie, spicy and delicious.
 I had aloo tikka chat: sweet potato patties with chickpeas, yoghurt, spices and pomegranate.

-• Brick Lane Beigel Bake – having tried the salt beef variety at the original Jewish bakery I can vouch for these bagels biiiig time.
+• Brick Lane Beigel – having tried the salt beef variety at the original Jewish bakery I can vouch for these bagels biiiig time.

 Indian food at Horn Ok Please Borough Food Market London